nuxt-modules/i18n/docs/routing.md

   defaultLocale: 'en',
   locales: [
     'fr',
-    'en',  // Make sure that defualt locale is the last one!
+    'en',  // Make sure that default locale is the last one!
   ]
 }]
 ```